 I’m a second year statistics doctoral candidate at The Wharton School, University of Pennsylvania.
 Although my degree is in statistics, I am in the uniquely fortunate position of being advised by Michael Kearns and Aaron Roth, both housed in the University of Pennsylvania Computer Science Department.
-For the rest of my PhD I’ll be on a 2017 National Science Foundation Graduate Fellowship.
+In 2017 I won a National Science Foundation Graduate Fellowship.

 I graduated from Harvard in May 2015, with a degree in mathematics.
 My research is in theoretical machine learning, specifically focusing on technical solutions in algorithmic fairness.
-I recently wrote a popular article on fairness in machine learning for Wired.
+I recently wrote a non-technical opinion piece on fairness in machine learning for Wired.
 I am also interested in the interaction between machine learning, adaptive data analysis & differential privacy.
 Find more on the Research tab.

-In Fall 2016, I was the head TA for Stat 613, a regression analysis class for Wharton MBAs.
-In Spring 2015 I was head TA and taught recitation for Stat 430, intro. to probability at Penn.
-My Erdös number is 4.
+In Fall 2016, I was the head TA for Stat 613, a regression analysis class for Wharton MBA students.
+In my spare time I play a lot of squash.